This is a December edition of #MageNews 🎉

 We have collected video from the presentations that were recently published and featured some of the talks.

 – MM19NY: Data privacy and AI in eCommerce (Victoria Yaschuk)

 – MM19NY: The Ultimate Guide to Indexing in Magento 2 (John Hughes)

 – MageCONF2019: Evolving Magento Domain Model (Anton Kril)

 – [Youtube] MM19NY – Presentations Playlist

 – [Youtube] MageCONF2019 – Presentations Playlist

-Currently, Magento supports MySQL and RabbitMQ options for the message queue possibilities.
+Currently, the platform supports MySQL and Magento 2 RabbitMQ flow options for the message queue possibilities.
 For sake of better scaling, it makes sense to support another options like AWS MQ, AWS SQS, AWS Kinesis and so on.
 Some details about evaluation of possible options and their implementations are available below.

 – [Github] Magento Messaging Architecture and Options